-As per Para 10.4.1.a of SEBI Master Circular on Mutual Funds dated June 27, 2024 no entry load will be charged for purchase/additional purchase/switches accepted by the Mutual Fund.
-Similarly, no entry load will be charged with respect to applications for registrations under the Systematic Investment Plan (SIP)/Systematic Transfer Plan (STP) accepted by the Mutual Fund.
+As per Para 10.4.1.a of SEBI Master Circular on Mutual Funds dated June 27, 2024no entry load will be charged for purchase/additional purchase/switches accepted by the Mutual Fund.
+Similarly, no entry load will be charged with respect to all applications for registrations under the Systematic Investment Plan (SIP)/Systematic Transfer Plan (STP) accepted by the Mutual Fund including SIPs registered prior to August 1, 2009.